Is budgeting or forecasting better for your business?

-Cats or dogs?
-Early or late?
-Android or Apple?
-We’ve all whiled away afternoons pondering and playing ‘would you rather…’, albeit most of us did so as kids.
-We come up against decisions constantly as business owners, though these choices are a lot more serious than choosing your preference between cats and dogs, burgers and hotdogs, or whatever else tickles your fancy.
-When it comes to keeping your finances looking fancy, you might be tempted to choose a budget or a forecast to save you time and energy tracking both.
-In this blog we’re going to explore which is more important, and how each will impact your operations and bottom line.
+You come up against decisions constantly as a business owner.
+When it comes to keeping your finances looking healthy, you might be tempted to choose a budget or a forecast to save you time and energy tracking both.
+In this blog, we’re going to explore which is more important, and how each will impact your operations and bottom line.

 What is, and why do you need, a budget?